-All issues on Members' Salaries, Allowances, Expenses and Pensions continue to be determined by the Independent Financial Review Panel (IFRP) which was established in July 2011.
-The panel published its first report and Determination in March 2012, which was subsequently amended by the Northern Ireland Assembly (Members' Allowances) Determination 2013.
+All matters relating to financial support for Members continue to be determined by the Independent Financial Review Panel which was established in July 2011.
+The Panel published its first report and Determination in March 2012.
+This Determination was subsequently amended in 2013 and again in 2015.
 The Secretariat continues to support the Panel as it works towards its next Determination.